Donce530/BiologicalData_PFP/README.md

 To create these datasets, we have prepared a script `preprocess_data.py`.
 All you need to do is run the script like so: `python preprocess_train_data.py`

-## Running model predictions

-The repository includes the best performing models for each ontology.

 ## Training the models

 The model training consisted of two parts - short training with 10-fold validation and then longer training of some specific architectures that look to be performing the best based on the k-fold tests.
-The k-fold training is done through the notebooks:
+The k-fold cross-valdiation training is done through the notebooks:
 - BioDataProject_CNN.ipynb
 - BioDataProject_FFNN.ipynb
 - BioDataProject_MLP.ipynb